sudosoph/docs/content/how-to/blocking-requests.md

 Within a few seconds section.io will be blocking requests from your blacklist.

-## Format of the `ip_blacklist` field in ``section.config.json``
+## Manage your IP blacklist from within your application repository

 The IP blacklist is stored in the ``section.config.json`` file in the root of the git repository for your web site.
 You can view this by going to <https://aperture.section.io/>, selecting your site and then going to the "Repository" page.
+Note that blocking an IP within Aperture as described above adds the IP to this file behind the scenes.

 The `ip_blacklist` field is applied to an environment (living at the same level as `origin` ).
 It is a list (array) of IP v4 addresses and/or [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) routing prefixes.

-The request blacklist is specified via a `ip_blacklist` property inside one of the `environment` objects, for example:
+The request blacklist is specified via an `ip_blacklist` property inside one of the `environmene` objects found within the [Advanced Configuration]({{< relref "/topic-guides/advanced-config/" >}}) tab in aperture, for example:

     {
         "proxychain": [],